farshed/farshed.github.io/src/content/blog/takshashila-chronicles.md

 For example, in a legend associated with the ruins of Andan Dheri near Chakdara, Buddha assumes the form of a great serpent lying dead in the valley to save the people from famine.
 The starved people cut pieces from its body and feed themselves.

-One of the Sirkap artifacts that caught my eye was this terracotta "Ritual Tank" as I had seen it before in one of Salman Rashid's [videos](https://www.youtube.com/@odysseuslahori), though not in such good shape.
+One of the Sirkap artifacts that caught my eye was this terracotta "Ritual Tank" since I had seen it before in one of Salman Rashid's [videos](https://www.youtube.com/@odysseuslahori), though not in such good shape.
 Similar votive tanks have been discovered at several other sites across the Indian subcontinent, including locations like Chirand and Kolhapur.

 ![Ritual tank](/media/blog/taxila/ritual-tank.webp)